 Option 2: Manual upload of each file:

-If you look at the picture from above, you will see an “Upload” button in the top right corner.
+If you look at the last picture in Step 3 (above), you will see an “Upload” button in the top right corner.

 Clicking this button will open up the option to select “files” from your computer.
 Make sure your device is plugged in via a USB device or you will not be able to find it.
 Select the appropriate workout and hit “Open” and it should upload your workout.